jlaurellax/data_science_portfolio.github.io/_posts/2022-01-23-chi-square-test.md

 <br>
 # Data Overview & Preparation  <a name="data-overview"></a>

-In the client database, we have a *campaign_data* table which shows us which customers received each type of "Delivery Club" mailer, which customers were in the control group, and which customers joined the club as a result.
+In the client database, there is a *campaign_data* table which shows which customers received each type of "Delivery Club" mailer, which customers were in the control group, and which customers joined the club as a result.

-For this task, we are looking to find evidence that the Delivery Club signup rate for customers that received "Mailer 1" (low cost) was different to those who received "Mailer 2" (high cost) and thus from the *campaign_data* table we will just extract customers in those two groups, and exclude customers who were in the control group.
+This task seeks to find evidence that the Delivery Club signup rate for customers that received "Mailer 1" (low cost) was different to those who received "Mailer 2" (high cost), so from the *campaign_data* table, I extracted customers in those two groups, and excluded customers in the control group.

-In the code below, we:
+The code below lists these steps:

 * Load in the Python libraries we require for importing the data and performing the chi-square test (using scipy).
 * Import the required data from the *campaign_data* table.